Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - `DisplayLastNamesFirst` determines the order that a Tiny's first and last names are displayed in.
 The game defaults to displaying first names first, but this can be changed for languages where the last name is usually displayed first.
 - `GenderedPronouns` should store whether the language supports gendered pronouns.
 This determines whether the pronoun customization menu, as well as Tinies' pronouns, should be displayed in-game.
 - `DefaultPronouns` should be three entries separated by commas, which represent the pronouns that a Tiny can have assigned to them randomly.
 These should be ordered as masculine, feminine, and gender neutral.
 If a language doesn't have gender-neutral (neo)pronouns, the third entry should be a localized version of "any pronouns" or "no preference".
-- `NameGenerationContinentPriority` is a list of two-letter continent codes that determines the likelihood of names from that region being chosen when a Tiny is randomly generated.
-Entries at the start of the list are more likely to be chosen.
+- `NameGenerationPreferredCountries` is a list of two-letter country codes that increases the likelihood of names common to those countries being chosen when a Tiny is randomly generated.
+You can include an arbitrary amount of preferred countries.
 - Tiny names, which end with `FirstLast`, should be the first and last name of the Tiny, separated by a comma.
 They should be in first, last order even when the language displays last names first.

 ## Notes for Specific Languages